GMuhaideb/GMuhaideb/README.md

 ### Hi there 👋

-I am Ghadah AlMuhaideb, a QA analyst.
+I am Ghadah AlMuhaideb, a data engineer.
 I live for problem-solving and love exploring new challenges and opportunities.

 <!--
 **GMuhaideb/GMuhaideb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.